afacanerman/EData/README.md

 # EData

-Lightweight querybuilder from querystring like Odata - for asp.net 5 (.net core)
+Lightweight querybuilder from querystring like Odata - for dotnet core)

 How To Use: